ged-lab/2012-paper-diginorm/pipeline/pipeline-notes.rst

 Starting up a machine and installing software
 ---------------------------------------------

 First, start up an EC2 instance with the AWS console.
+Be sure to choose an Ubuntu 14.04 instance.
+The c3.2xlarge instance size will work just fine, but do not choose a smaller instance than this.

 Make sure you edit your security groups to include port 22 (SSH) and port 80 (HTTP) ; you'll need the first one to log in, and the second one to